PabloGradolph/WeatherApp/README.md

 1. Clone this repository to your local machine.
 2. Ensure that you have Python and the necessary dependencies installed.
 You can install the dependencies by running the following command: `pip install -r requirements.txt`.
+3. Change your API Key.
-3. Run the application using the command: `python main.py`.
+4. Run the application using the command: `python main.py`.

 ## Contribution